Factbox: Major Supreme Court decisions on gay rights

 * Romer v.
 Evans, 1996

 Facts: After Aspen, Boulder and some other municipalities in Colorado banned discrimination based on sexual orientation, state voters adopted Amendment 2.
-That 1992 ballot measure voided those ordinances and prohibited government entities in Colorado from protecting gays against bias, for example in housing, education and employment.
-Among the people who challenged the law was Richard Evans, an AIDS counselor in the Denver mayor’s office.
+That 1992 ballot measure voided those ordinances and prohibited government entities in Colorado from protecting gay men and lesbians against bias, for example in housing, education and employment.
+Among the individuals who challenged the law was Richard Evans, an AIDS counselor in the Denver mayor’s office.

 Supreme Court vote: 6-3 to strike down Amendment 2.

-Majority: Justice Anthony Kennedy rejected the state’s argument that the law merely denied gays “special rights.”
+Majority: Justice Anthony Kennedy rejected the state’s argument that the law merely denied gay men and lesbians “special rights.”
 Rather, he said, the measure put them at a disadvantage and was “born of animosity,” with no legitimate governmental purpose.
 Declaring that Amendment 2 violated the Constitution’s guarantee of equal protection, he wrote, “A state cannot so deem a class of persons a stranger to its laws.”
 He was joined by Justices Stevens, O‘Connor, David Souter, Ruth Bader Ginsburg and Stephen Breyer.

 Dissent: Justice Antonin Scalia insisted the state measure was “a rather modest attempt by seemingly tolerant Coloradans to preserve traditional sexual mores against the efforts of a politically powerful minority to revise those mores through use of the laws.”
 Condemning the majority opinion for being “long on emotive utterance” and “short on relevant legal citation,” Scalia said its decision had no foundation in U.S. constitutional law.
 He was joined by Chief Justice Rehnquist and Justice Clarence Thomas.